OfirPatish/Trimly/backend/README.md

 The project includes a seed script that automatically creates dummy data when the database is initialized:

+- **Dummy Customer:** A demo customer account for testing customer features
 - **Dummy Barber:** A demo barber account with pre-configured schedules
 - **Services:** 5 pre-defined services (Classic Haircut, Fade Haircut, Beard Trim, etc.)
 - **Schedules:** 4 weeks of Monday-Friday schedules (9 AM - 5 PM) plus 2 weeks of Saturday schedules (10 AM - 3 PM)